 Vetting tech candidates is an integral part of the hiring process, as it helps you to evaluate the candidate’s skills even before the interview and decide if you can proceed further.
+After you look at their software engineer resume, you can vet them through a variety of platforms.
 However, a vetting procedure can take quite a lot of time and money, especially if a company does it by using only its internal resources.
 In this article, we have collected the best practices, including the tools, methods, and companies that can help you in vetting developers.

 Automated vetting tools: online assessment software

 Using an online coding interview tool can take the unnecessary hassle out of the process, especially if you’re vetting remote developers.
 These tools generate tests according to the candidate’s tech stack and experience.
 The results of these tests will help you decide if the candidate is a good fit for your team.

 But which is the best way to check a candidate’s programming knowledge on a real-time basis?
 According to our research, here are the top coding assessment test platforms:

 Codility is an online tech skills assessment platform, which consists of the following vetting test products:

 - CodeCheck: a screening tool for evaluation of real-life development skills, fundamental programming skills, and technical knowledge.